fjames86/frpc/README.md

 ```

 ### 5.3 AUTH-DES
-This is provided by the FRPC-DES system and should be loaded first, e.g.
+This is provided by the FRPC-DES system and should be loaded using, e.g.
 ```
 CL-USER> (ql:quickload "frpc-des")
 ```